pro-grid/pro-grid/README.md

 npm install
 bower install
 ```
-All your dependencies are installed and good to go!
+Now all your dependencies are installed and good to go!
 It just works™.
 Now build the project and run the web server.
 ```bash
 grunt build
 grunt web